-Despite being a week day, it felt more like a weekend.
-Not only did we come across other people on canoes, but also fishermen and family picnicking by banks.
+Despite being a weekday, it felt more like a weekend.
+Not only did we come across other people on canoes, but also fishermen and families picnicking by banks.
 Perhaps, like us, they were trying to do things more locally at the minute.
 Talking of fishermen, one of the instructions was that we should be aware of fishing lines during paddling!

 The total time being on the Wye took about 2 hours and 15-20 minutes for us.
-This included a quick break by a bank near the cliffs and fairly casual paddling (except some last minute power paddling due to the wind direction).
+This included a quick break by a bank near the cliffs and fairly casual paddling (except for some last-minute power paddling due to the wind direction).
 Because Canoe the Wye gives you 3 hours to complete (to the reception site), there is no need to worry about timing.

 As I mentioned earlier, the meeting point was the ending point of our mini canoe trip.
 It was all done as we dragged our canoe up to the area where the minivan was parked.
 The member of staff who gave us the instruction helped me lift the canoe as it was very heavy.